mrets/Help/projects_new_generator.md

     * Utility Signed Interconnection Agreement
     * Utility Certificate of Completion
     * State Air Permit
     * State or provincial regulatory order
+    * As built diagram
-    * Providing a Generator's EIA Entity ID which is an official, unique identification numbers assigned by EIA can expedite the approval process.
-The EIA Entity ID is required for all Generators over 1 MW in the United States and may be found by accessing the report here.
+    * Providing a Generator's EIA Entity ID which is an official, unique identification number assigned by EIA can expedite the approval process.
+The EIA Entity ID is required for all Generators over 1 MW in the United States.
     * FERC Qualifying Facility certification (FERC Form 556)
     * PURPA Qualifying Facility approval documentation
-4. If this Generator will use MISO as the reporting entity, fill out and upload this form in the Generator documents.
-It is important that the form reflects the correct MISO node.
+4. If the Generator will use MISO or SPP as the reporting entity,[complete the appropriate data release](https://www.mrets.org/resources/documents/).
+The form must reflect the correct CP node.
 5. Documentation supporting the capacity factor calculation and annual output of a generator, (E.g., solar design tools such as Aurora, HelioScope, PVsyst, PV Watts, etc.)
 6. Multi-fuel Generators must submit to M-RETS a report prepared by a licensed professional engineer containing documentation for measuring and verifying the quantities of each fuel type, the method of determining the net heat content and moisture content of each fuel source, and the heat rate of the Generator.
 M-RETS will share this documentation with state or provincial regulators upon request of the regulator.
 7. Generator Assets with installed battery backups must provide documentation to illustrate that grid power used to charge the battery is not metered as generation from the renewable Generating Asset.